Ten minute video showing the Gatsby Summer Afternoon, September 2007. This will give you a little taste of what to

 Gatsby Stroll, 2015, MacBook Pro + Corel Painter 2016 + Wacom Intuos Pro M

 A Digital Painting Mixed Media Art Class Like None Other!

 Become a Roaring Twenties Impressionist!
-After a year and a half of virtual teaching, I am very pleased to welcome you back to a hands-on, in-person, in real life (“IRL”), not-on-Zoom 🙂 workshop, celebrating the return to in-person events and the start of the 21st century Roaring Twenties!
-This workshop starts off with a memorable “photo-safari” and Impressionist experience at the Gatsby Summer Afternoon, a magnificent 1920s themed public event organized annually by the Art Deco Society of Northern California that takes place at the Dunsmuir-Hellman Historic Estate in Oakland, California.
+This in-person hands-on workshop celebrates the return to in-person events and the start of the 21st century Roaring Twenties!
+We start off with a memorable “photo-safari” and Impressionist experience at the Gatsby Summer Afternoon, a magnificent 1920s themed public event organized annually by the Art Deco Society of Northern California that takes place at the Dunsmuir-Hellman Historic Estate in Oakland, California.
 At the Gatsby Summer Afternoon everywhere you turn looks like an impressionist painting.
 It is reminiscent of a Downton Abbey garden party!
 Besides the joy of capturing incredible images, you will also be able to enjoy picnic luncheon, dancing to the Don Neeley’s Royal Society Jazz Orchestra, seeing the Deco Belles dance troupe perform and viewing vintage automobiles.
 You will study and learn impressionist style painting strategy, workflow and techniques, and how to apply them while working from photographic reference within the latest version of Corel Painter as well as when applying acrylic gel and paint onto a print on canvas of one of your paintings.
 You will also enjoy a day of plein air painting on the iPad using Procreate at beautiful San Francisco locations such as the Palace of Fine Arts and the Presidio.
 The class size is limited to six students, small enough to ensure that every student receives personal one-on-one attention and assistance throughout the workshop.
 For the comfort and safety of all attendees it is required that everyone attending has been fully vaccinated against COVID.
 Appropriate protocols will be followed as per CDC and state recommendations at the time of the workshop.

 Summer Afternoon created by Jeremy Sutton using Corel Painter